h3rald/min/site/contents/learn-mmm.md

 ## How mmm works

-mmm borrows most of its design from Nim's [Nimble](https://github.com/nim-lang/nimble), but it is mcuh simpler.
+mmm borrows most of its design from Nim's [Nimble](https://github.com/nim-lang/nimble), but it is much simpler.
 Here are the basics:

 - mmm is not a standalone program, it is built-in into the min executable
 - mmm has a central registry (a [single JSON file](https://min-lang.org/mmm.json) really, and distributed storage (managed modules are hosted in remote github repositorues).
 - managed modules can be installed both locally to a specific folder (another managed module) or globally, in the `$HOME/mmm` folder.
 - each managed module relies on an `mmm.json` for its metadata, including dependencies on other managed modules.
 - the version (git branch or tag) of a managed module must be always specified when installing or specifying a dependency.
-There is no concept of semantic versioning support, and that's deliberate: it makes things simpler and leas error prone.
+There is no concept of semantic versioning support, and that's deliberate: it makes things simpler and less error prone.

 ### The registry